HL7/davinci-dtr/input/pagecontent/specification.md

 Details of the DTR launch process from CRD can be found [here](https://build.fhir.org/ig/HL7/davinci-crd/hooks.html#launch-smart-application)

 #### Establish Patient Context
-When the DTR process is being launched from a CDS card Link, the Electronic Health Record (EHR) system and DTR process will follow the procedures established by the [SMART App Launch Framework](http://hl7.org/fhir/smart-app-launch).
-More specifically the EHR and DTR process **SHALL** follow the SMART App Launch Framework [EHR launch sequence](http://hl7.org/fhir/smart-app-launch/#ehr-launch-sequence).
+When the DTR process is being launched from a CDS card Link, the Electronic Health Record (EHR) system and DTR process **SHALL** follow the procedures established by the [SMART App Launch Framework](http://hl7.org/fhir/smart-app-launch) - specifically the SMART App Launch Framework's [EHR launch sequence](http://hl7.org/fhir/smart-app-launch/#ehr-launch-sequence).

 In [Step 1 of the launch sequence](http://hl7.org/fhir/smart-app-launch/#step-1-app-asks-for-authorization), the DTR process **SHALL** request the `patient/Patient.read` scope.
 DTR apps are expected to be technically able to run against any EHR and work with any payer.
 However, for a DTR app to be used it needs to be trusted appropriately to manage access to personal health information by the EHRs and payers.
 EHRs will choose which DTR apps they will trust and support, and similarly, all DTR apps **SHALL** be registered with the payer systems with which they communicate.